Medic1111/NOMAD-FULL-STACK-TS/README.md

 - [x] Page will display a Search Form
 - [x] Page will display a toggle button for add new post form

-### NEXT:

-- Image size on SpecPost Mobile MUCH smaller, please, medic...
+# DELETE POST

+- [x] MOVE SUBMIT CREATE POST TO POSTCTX

-- Posts.jsx :
+- [x] Posts.jsx : READY TO GO ON THE CLIENT
-  - Build Route for delete a post
+  - [x] Build Route for delete a post
-  - Trigger DELETE post
+  - [x] Trigger DELETE post
-  - SpecPost if user, trigger DELETE post
+  - [x] SpecPost if user, trigger DELETE post
-  - Profile: trigger DELETE post
+  - [x] Profile: trigger DELETE post

+## NEXT

+- Allow user to change Profile Image

 ### LITTLE THINGS THAT MATTER: